niembro64/transformer_visual/attention_mechanism.md

 ## Introduction

-This document describes the complete architecture of a transformer model, with particular focus on the attention mechanism and feed-forward networks (FFN) as implemented in this visualization project.
+This document describes the complete architecture of a transformer model as specified in the original "Attention Is All You Need" paper (Vaswani et al., 2017), with particular focus on the attention mechanism and feed-forward networks (FFN).
 The transformer architecture consists of stacked encoder and decoder layers, each containing attention mechanisms and feed-forward networks.

 ## Overall Transformer Structure